grouville/dagger-serverless/README.md

 ## :beginner: Quickstart

-You can discover examples in the [examples folders](./examples) or you can follow the [tutorial](./tutorial) to learn step by step how deploy serverless function with dagger from scratch.
+You can discover examples in the [examples folders](./examples), or you can follow the [tutorial](./tutorial) to learn step by step how to deploy a serverless function with dagger from scratch.

 ## :zap: Features